md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/CODE_OF_CONDUCT.md

 ---

-## Enforcement
+### Enforcement
 Project maintainers may remove, edit, or reject contributions that violate this Code of Conduct.
 Serious or repeated violations may result in a temporary or permanent ban from the repository.

 ---

-## Reporting
+### Reporting
 If you experience or witness unacceptable behavior, please report it by contacting:

 **Email:** [mdnaimhassansaykat@gmail.com](mailto:mdnaimhassansaykat@gmail.com)

-All reports will be reviewed and handled **confidentially** and in good faith.
+All reports will be reviewed and handled confidentially.

 ---

-_This Code of Conduct is adapted from the [Contributor Covenant v2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct/), a widely adopted standard for open-source communities._
+This Code of Conduct is adapted from the [Contributor Covenant v2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).